Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Where can I find it?

-We harvest chicken fat from our female meat chickens (the roosters are generally too lean), and get raw suet and leaf fat from our favorite local CSA (TC Farm).
-Then, we render it down ourselves to use for high-heat cooking and skincare products.
+We harvest chicken fat from our female meat chickens and retired laying hens (roosters are generally too lean), and get raw suet and leaf fat from our favorite local CSA (TC Farm).

 A chunk of raw suet (beef fat) ready for rendering.
 Sitting on a wooden cutting board with a knife.